-We want to promote all the positive work happening in Swale, including projects, plans and public engagement in the area, led by the NHS and local partners such as councils and voluntary organisations.
+We want to promote all the positive work happening in our local area, including projects, plans and public engagement in the area, led by the NHS and local partners such as councils and voluntary organisations.

 Our priority is to communicate information about local health services so that local people can feel informed and equipped to make healthier choices and seek the right support at the right time.